Editor’s note: This article was last updated on 15 June, 2022 to include more up-to-date stats and information about Xamarin and React Native.

 Below are some of the cons associated with cross-platform development.

-- Performance issues: While cross-platform frameworks work on providing apps that are as close to native apps as possible, they still don’t integrate seamlessly with the respective platforms and have inconsistent communication between the native and non-native components, reducing the app’s speed and degrading performance
+Number one is performance issues.
+While cross-platform frameworks work on providing apps that are as close to native apps as possible, they still don’t integrate seamlessly with the respective platforms and have inconsistent communication between the native and non-native components, reducing the app’s speed and degrading performance.

-- Inconsistency with platforms: Cross-platform development tools don’t have all the features offered by each different platform, so you might need to employ some workarounds.
-It may also take these frameworks some time to get up-to-date with the newest features and updates released by the platforms
+Next are issues with inconsistencies across platforms.
+Cross-platform development tools don’t have all the features offered by each different platform, so you might need to employ some workarounds.
+It may also take these frameworks some time to get up-to-date with the newest features and updates released by the platforms.

-- Limited features: There are many native-only features and integrations available in each platform that are not available in cross-platform apps, which limits the user experience you can provide
+Finally, cross-platform development usually provides limited features.
+There are many native-only features and integrations available in each platform that are not available in cross-platform apps, which limits the user experience you can provide.

 What is Xamarin?